bigscience-workshop/promptsource/README.md

 3. Install requirements with `pip install -r requirements.txt` in a Python 3.7 environment

 ## Running
+You can browse through existing prompts on the [hosted versiond of Promptsource](https://bigscience.huggingface.co/promptsource).

-From the root directory of the repo, you can launch the editor with
+If you want to launch a local version (in particular to write propmts, from the root directory of the repo, launch the editor with:
 ```
 streamlit run promptsource/app.py
 ```